lisekilis/Replugged-Timestamps/README.md

 # Replugged-Timestamps

-A plugin that replaces hours with acutal timestamps in your messages
+A plugin that replaces hours with actual timestamps in your messages

 All you have to do to use this plugin is place time formated like this: hh:mm (works with 12h an 24h time system)